 Our lab-experimental, psychophysiological research centers around one question in particular: Does the negativity bias, evident in our reactions to news content, vary across countries and cultures?
 There is no research that currently provides an answer, but answering this question is central to understanding where negativity biases come from in the first place.
 The answer also has important implications for how we understand political communication, behavior (including policy preferences, and political participation), and institutions.

-The project involves experiments run in 18 countries over a five-year period.
-Data collection has just been completed, and we have been presenting preliminary results at conferences including the Toronto Political Behavior Workshop, the Hendricks Symposium, the ICA, and the NYU CESS 10th Annual Experimental Political Science Conference.
+The project involves experiments run in 17 countries over a five-year period.
+Data collection has been completed, we have presented preliminary results at conferences including the Toronto Political Behavior Workshop, the Hendricks Symposium, the ICA, and the NYU CESS 10th Annual Experimental Political Science Conference.
+In additional to several ongoing papers, our findings are published in the Proceedings of the National Academy of Science, as “Cross-national evidence of a negativity bias in psychophysiological reactions to news.”
 Results are preliminary; all papers rely on the current draft of our Methododological Appendix, which explains in detail the structure of our experiments.